1933 - 2017

-Considered one of the preeminent artists of the pop art movement that emerged in the 1960s, today James Rosenquist is regarded as one of the most famous visual artists in the world.
+Considered one of the preeminent artists of the pop art movement that emerged in the 1960s, James Rosenquist is regarded as one of the most famous visual artists in the world.
 He began his career as a commercial sign painter, painting large-scale billboards in the Mid-west and New York.
-A Florida resident since 1976, he still leads a prolific career that uses unusually large, vivid and often surreal works that continue to set new horizons in the art world.
+He created unusually large, vivid and often surreal works that continue to set new horizons in the art world.

 James Albert Rosenquist was born in 1933 in Grand Forks, North Dakota in the heart of the Great Plains.
 The only child of parents who shared a passion for flying (his mother also was a talented artist), he grew up in Minneapolis where his parents moved when he was nine.
 His extraordinary talent for drawing was apparent early on, and in junior high school he won a scholarship to the Minneapolis School of Art.